-It’s true, many writers’ subsequent novels fall short of the mark.
+It’s true, many writers’ sophomore efforts fall short of the mark.
 The most common reason is that most authors work on that first novel, the one that sold, for far longer than the second one.
 They may have even agonized over it for years.
-The following novels, by contrast, are usually written much faster and under the pressure of a contract and a deadline, so they might not be as strong.
-Then again, people often get better the more novels they write.
-So who knows how it will end up for you?
+The second novel, by contrast, was usually written much faster and under the pressure of a contract, if not a deadline.
+So naturally, the second novel has a good chance of not being quite as good as the first one.

 So the answer to the “what if” question is, “you deal with it.”

 Now, a few people have written me and suggested that once an agent takes on a writer, they’re basically obligated to sell whatever the writer writes, regardless of whether the agent likes it or not.
 Um, not so much.
 It’s the agent’s job to continually assess the writing and the market, and to make judgments about which projects are worthy of putting out there.
-An agent needs to protect the author’s reputation by refusing to submit sub-par work; the agent needs to protect their own reputation too.
-If you signed with the agent, it’s because you trust they have a good reputation with the editors, right?
-And hopefully you trust their judgment and you also have a good enough rapport with them that you can talk through any problems.
+An agent needs to protect the author’s reputation by refusing to submit sub-par work; the agents needs to protect their own reputation, too.
+If you signed with the agent, hopefully you trust their judgment and you also have a good enough rapport with them that you can talk through any problems.